In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 1. In the dialog, enter the following values and then click Finish:

 1. Click again the Add Search Parameter in the editor.
-Enter the following values and then click Finish:

-1. Select the Department parameter in the Search Parameters table.
-Select the Display Properties finger tab of the Properties view and then enter the following values:
+2. Select the Display Properties finger tab of the Properties view and then enter the following values:

 1. Click again the Add Search Parameter button in the editor.
-Enter the following values and then click Finish:

-1. Select the ExcludeContractors parameter in the Search Parameters table, select the Display Properties finger tab of the Properties view, and set Display Type to Checkbox.
+2. Select the Display Properties finger tab of the Properties view, and set Display Type to Checkbox.

 1. Click again the Add Search Parameter button in the editor.
-Enter the following values and then click Finish:

-1. Select the ActiveOnly parameter in the Search Parameters table.
-Select the Display Properties finger tab of the Properties view and then set Display Type to Checkbox.
+2. Select the Display Properties finger tab of the Properties view, and then set Display Type to Checkbox.

 1. In the Name and Definition section of the editor, click the Edit Expression button next to the SemQL Condition property.

-1. Paste the following SemQL Condition and then click OK:
+1. Paste the following SemQL Condition and then click OK.

 (